GitauHarrison/notes/web_development/personal_blog/flask_templates.md

 {% endblock %}
 ```

-The `extends` statement establishes the inheritence link between the two templates.
-When Jinja2 is asked to render the home page, it will know that it also needs to embed `base.html` file.
+The `extends` statement used above establishes the inheritence link between the two templates.
+When Jinja2 is asked to render the home page, it will know that it also needs to embed the `base.html` file.

 Run your Flask application and you should be able to see your home page.